jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 In this refactoring we are not going to be able to completely eliminate global state - mostly because we don't have enough information about how the state will be used in the rest of the application to make a recommendation for an alternative.

 What we will do is reduce the bug surface area significantly.
+And along the way, you'll be introduced to some of the concepts underlying `React.setState` and Redux.

 ## The Question

-Here is the question from StackOverflow:
+Here is the code from StackOverflow:

 ```
 //global variable